johnjohnlin/nicotb/README.md

 A Bus has a tuple consists of signals, and independent signals can be accessed by bus[index].
-The write() function helps you write all signals to Verilog.
+The Write() function helps you write all signals to Verilog.
 Again, note that the signals are also references, so don't try to assign new arrays to them.